- Generate a response from a model

 - Follow up with “How about a haiku?”

-Code uses Azure AI Projects 2.x (preview) and is incompatible with Azure AI Projects 1.x.
-Switch to Foundry (classic) documentation for the Azure AI Projects 1.x GA version.
+Code uses Azure AI Projects 2.x and is incompatible with Azure AI Projects 1.x.
+See the Foundry (classic) documentation for the Azure AI Projects 1.x version.

 Clean up resources